HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 ![Creating a new repository in GitHub](http://i.imgur.com/xRUNkhe.png)

-Now that you've committed to creating a new repository there are just a few more easy steps to initialize your repository:
+Now that you have committed to creating a new repository there are just a few more easy steps to initialize your repository:

 1. Name it - Always keep it short and sweet.
   * Let's create a repository named **Hello-World**